teo-tsirpanis/Farkle/designs/7.0/csharp-rewrite.md

 ## Towards clarification[^clarify]

 To solve all the above problems, Farkle 7 will be rewritten to C#.
-We will start with a new C# project called `FarkleNeo`, and when it gets feature-complete, it will be renamed to `Farkle` and the F# Farkle project will be removed.
-After that the next components to be rewritten will be the precompiler, the CLI tool, the templating engine and the MSBuild integration. `Farkle.Tests` will not be rewritten; F# is a great language to write tests.

 Besides the advantages listed above, another advantage is that this language change will help with Farkle's big refactoring.
 We will need to implement only the new grammar, parser and precompiler APIs without worrying about existing code being broken in between.

 ### Commitment to supporting F#

 These changes will not undermine the priority to provide a first-class F# API for Farkle.
 The library will just move from an F# library with an additional C# API, to a C# library with an additional F# API.
 The most likely way to deliver it is by depending on `FSharp.Core` and adding attributes that enable things like currying, and overloads that take `FSharpFunc` in addition to delegates.
 This will not allow completely removing the dependency to `FSharp.Core`, but since the library will be used only as part of the F# API surface, a much bigger part of it will be able to be trimmed away in C# programs.
-I have submitted pull requests in `dotnet/fsharp` to help with it.
+I have submitted pull requests in `dotnet/fsharp` to improve `FSharp.Core`'s trimmability.

 ### Disadvantages